top of page

 Explore the fells, splash about on the lakes, take a wild adventure or simply enjoy the peace.
 Breathe in and be inspired.

-Major lakes include Windermere, Coniston Water, and Derwentwater. â€‹Key peaks include Scafell Pike, Helvellyn, and Skiddaw.
+Major lakes include Windermere, Coniston Water, and Derwentwater.
+Key peaks include Scafell Pike, Helvellyn, and Skiddaw.

 With regards to Towns & Villages, the most popular bases for exploration include Bowness-on-Windermere, Ambleside, Keswick, Grasmere, and Hawkshead.
+The area is a hotspot for hiking (including the 214 Wainwright fells), water sports, and exploring cultural sites.

 Snowdonia National Park